lambdageek/cppguide-wip/cppguide.md

   - Static variables of custom types: if you require static, constant data of a type that you need to define yourself, give the type a trivial destructor and a `constexpr` constructor.
-  - If all else fails, you can create an object dynamically and never delete it by binding the pointer to a function-local static pointer
-    variable: `static const auto* const impl = new T(args...);` (If the initialization is more complex, it can be moved into a function or lambda expression.)

 </div>